-The study will use a close ended questionnaire divided into sections of background information, formative and summative evaluation, organisational culture and organizational learning.
-A standard Questionnaire on a five point Likert scale will be used to get quantifiable primary data from individual respondents on a scale of 5- Strongly Agree; 4- Agree; 3- Not Sure; 2- Disagree; 1- Strongly Disagree.
+The study used a close ended questionnaire divided into sections of background information, formative and summative evaluation, organisational culture and organizational learning.
+A standard Questionnaire on a five point Likert scale was used to get quantifiable primary data from individual respondents on a scale of 5- Strongly Agree; 4- Agree; 3- Not Sure; 2- Disagree; 1- Strongly Disagree.